isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-copy"></a>C.copy: Copy and move

-Value types should generally be copyable, but interfaces in a class hierarchy should not.
+Concrete types should generally be copyable, but interfaces in a class hierarchy should not.
 Resource handles might or might not be copyable.
 Types can be defined to move for logical as well as performance reasons.